[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Destiny Marshall is obsessed with the interconnectedness of mental health and sexuality.
 When she’s not writing about that, she works on her meme scientist ambitions and gets to know her bed better.

-How Negative Past Experiences Can Impact Your Polyamorous Relationships and 5 Things You Can Do About It [Polyamory Conversation Cards #17]
+Trauma Informed Polyamory: How Harmful Past Experiences Can Impact Your Polyamorous Relationships and 5 Things You Can Do About It [Polyamory Conversation Cards #17]

-Unless we have been exceptionally lucky, almost all of us have had at least some negative past experiences in our lives.
-This can range from the regular “difficult stuff” of life (bad breakups, relationship struggles, work woes, money worries, and so on) through to trauma, abuse, loss and grief, serious illness or injury, and more.
+Unless we have been exceptionally lucky, almost all of us have experienced pain, harm, and trauma in our lives.
+This can range from the regular “difficult stuff” of life (bad breakups, relationship struggles, work woes, money worries, and so on) through to abuse, loss and grief, serious illness or injury, and more.
 We carry these experiences with us and, in many cases, they can continue to harm us long after the original bad thing has passed.
+In both polyamory and monogamy, taking a trauma informed approach can help to mitigate the impact of those bad experiences in future relationships.

 In case you missed it, this post is part of a series inspired by Odder Being’s Polyamory Conversation Cards.
 As often as I can, I’ll pull a card at random and write a piece of content based on it.
 There will likely be some essays, advice pieces, personal experiences, rants, and more!
 You can read the whole series at the dedicated tag.
 And if you want to support my work and get occasional bonus content, head on over to my Patreon.